bruce-hill/tomo/docs/lists.md

 ---

 ### `has`
-Checks if the array has any elements.
+Checks if the list has any elements.

 ```tomo
 func has(arr:List(T) -> Bool)
 ```

-- `arr`: The array to check.
+- `arr`: The list to check.

 **Returns:**
-`yes` if the array has elements, `no` otherwise.
+`yes` if the list has elements, `no` otherwise.

 **Example:**
 ```tomo